At The Story Exchange, inspirational women are our business. And business is booming.

 Co-founders, Budget Buddies

 Women must take charge of their finances — but we’ve discussed, at length, why many struggle to do so.
-Saville and Brough are helping a particularly disenfranchised group fight past those difficulties: homeless women.
+Saville and Brough set out to help a particularly disenfranchised group fight past those difficulties: homeless women.
 The founders’ financial literacy workshops and coaching sessions are helping these women become self-sufficient, so they can escape poverty — and gain confidence in the process.
+The duo has since retired.

 Saving People and Planets